Washington Boulevard (Los Angeles)

-Washington Boulevard is an east-west arterial road in Los Angeles County, California spanning a total of 27.4 miles (44 km).
+Washington Boulevard is an east-west arterial road in Los Angeles County, California, spanning a total of 27.4 miles (44 km).

 Its western terminus is the Pacific Ocean just west of Pacific Avenue and straddling the border of the Venice Beach and Marina Peninsula neighborhoods of Los Angeles.
-The Boulevard extends eastbound to the city of Whittier, at Whittier Boulevard.
-It is south of Venice Boulevard for most of its length.
+The boulevard extends eastbound to the city of Whittier, at Whittier Boulevard.
+It runs south of Venice Boulevard for most of its length.
 At Wade Street, Washington Place is formed adjacent and parallel and lasts until just east of Sepulveda Boulevard, where it merges back into Washington Boulevard.
 Washington merges into Culver Boulevard briefly, but forms back into its own street at Canfield Avenue.

 Washington Boulevard, which is primarily four lanes but has some six-lane sections, passes through locations in the mid-southern portion of Los Angeles County.
 The communities to the west include affluent areas such as Marina del Rey and Ladera Heights.
 Further east it passes between Crestview and Culver City and through Mid City, Arlington Heights, Pico Union, City of Commerce, Montebello, Pico Rivera, Los Nietos and Whittier.

 West Adams Preparatory High School is located on Vermont Avenue and Washington Blvd.